3 Common Mistakes

 2. The tug-of-war trap.

 When a child says, “I’m not making my bed!
-My parents didn’t pay for me to come to camp to work; I came to have fun,” most unseasoned counselors fall for the bait and immediately get caught in an argument about who paid for camp and whether the camper must make the bed or not.
-This happens because counselors don’t know what else to do.
+My parents didn’t pay for me to come to camp to work; I came to have fun,” most novice counselors fall for the bait and immediately get caught in an argument about who paid for camp and whether the camper must make the bed or not.
+A better strategy is to understand what might be motivating the child’s behavior by kindly asking how you might work together to accomplish the goal at hand.

-3. Missing the feeling tone in what children say.
+3. Missing the feelings in what children say.

 I do have to say at camp it is every important that counselors understand these things.
 Because camp is might to be fun and not a big fit.
 I have to say counselors who understand these things are the great ones!